 Hobsonville

-Blake Civil Construction serves Hobsonville from our Coatesville base approximately 20-25km away via SH16 and SH18 Upper Harbour Motorway.
-Hobsonville is one of Auckland's most significant urban transformation stories, with the former RNZAF base at Hobsonville Point redeveloped into a master-planned residential community and Scott Point delivering premium waterfront sections on the harbour edge.
+Blake Civil Construction serves Hobsonville from our Coatesville base, around 20-25km via SH16 and the SH18 Upper Harbour Motorway.
+Hobsonville is one of Auckland's most significant urban transformation projects, with the former RNZAF base at Hobsonville Point redeveloped into a master-planned residential community, and Scott Point delivering premium waterfront sections right on the harbour edge.

 Why Local Expertise Matters

-Hobsonville's harbour-edge location, former military base remediation requirements, and coastal terrain create civil construction conditions unlike typical West Auckland suburbs.
-Deep soil stabilisation, mechanically stabilised earth walls, rock revetments, and coastal pump stations are standard features of Hobsonville developments, demanding contractors with specific expertise in harbour-front infrastructure.
+Hobsonville's harbour-edge location and former military base history create civil construction conditions you won't find anywhere else in West Auckland.
+Deep soil stabilisation, mechanically stabilised earth walls, rock revetments, coastal pump stations.
+These aren't optional extras here, they're standard features of Hobsonville developments.
+Contractors without specific experience in harbour-front construction find that out the hard way.

 Local Conditions